vitay/deeprl/document.md

 ---

 This obviously solves the reward scaling problem, and reduces the variance of the gradients.
-But are we allowed to do this (i.e. does it introduce a bias to the gradient)? @Williams1992 showed that substracting a constant $b$ from the returns still leads to an unbiased estimate of the gradient:
+But are we allowed to do this (i.e. does it introduce a bias to the gradient)? @Williams1992 showed that subtracting a constant $b$ from the returns still leads to an unbiased estimate of the gradient:

 $$